codinux-gmbh/Pdf4k/README.md

 - Get embedded files (e.g. to extract e-invoices)

-Started as a clone of the very well structured and written [pdf-lib](https://github.com/Hopding/pdf-lib).
+Started as a clone of the very well-structured and written [pdf-lib](https://github.com/Hopding/pdf-lib).
 So give them a star if you like this library.
+For developers coming from pdf-lib see [Changes to pdf-lib](./docs/Changes%20to%20pdf-lib.md) to see with which changes your existing code can be reused.

 ## Setup